miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 Found the bug, there were two: I was setting count to 0 when I should be subtracting it (and didn't even need that) and counting the number of characters incorrectly.

 The current runtime is about 5-7 ms. There are some optimizations I can do, which I might try.
 Debating between that and catching up on other days.

+## Day 15

+Basically Dijkstra.
+Took inspiration from https://doc.rust-lang.org/std/collections/binary_heap/index.html and hacked together a simple implementation using a "current cost matrix" that also doubles as a visited check.
+Runtime is far from ideal, at about 49-55ms for both parts.
+However, given that I solved the first part several days late, and only finished the second part some more days later, having finished it at all is a surprise.

+After not keeping up for a couple of days and friends I was competing against also dropping the competition, it has been hard to keep the motivation going.
+I might try for a few more days, but even that is not guaranteed.
+The optimization and algorithmic thought was fun and fresh for a bit, but lack of time and interest has made this a bit of a chore.
+I might start a random project in Rust instead though, which may be more motivating to keep me going.

+To optimize this day: probably don't create a full matrix to represent the "current cost matrix".
+Maybe use a Map?
+Not sure if that is better.
+Probably using A\* instead of Dijkstra may also be a good idea, especially since we are working with coordinates, so the values are more obvious.
+TODO eventually.